14 Cheap, Healthy Meals You Can Make in 20 Minutes

 Okra, chickpea, and tomato rice bowl

-As a registered dietitian and healthy recipe blogger who works from home, I’m always looking for the fastest, healthiest lunch options.
+As a registered dietitian and healthy recipe blogger who works from home, I’m always looking for the fast, healthy meal ideas for lunch.
 So many days, I’ll make a variation of this vegetarian rice dish.
 It features canned chickpeas, one of the lowest-cost proteins you’ll find.
 I suggest making it with pre-cooked brown rice and whatever fresh and frozen veggies you have on hand.
 While I used okra and tomatoes in this recipe, you could just as easily swap for onions and bell peppers, or green beans and carrots.

 Avocado chicken salad